 - 5. What you need to provide:

 - Details of the site location on an Ordnance Survey Map

 - A description of the development

 - A completed Pre application form

 - your initial conceptual ideas

-- your approaches to design and policy compliance, especially the high level policy considerations (affordable housing delivery, housing mix, landuse principles, sustainability credentials, traffic and transportation issues - including car parking and early indications of viability and deliverability)
+- your approaches to design and policy compliance, especially the high-level policy considerations (affordable housing delivery, housing mix, land use principles, sustainability credentials, traffic and transportation issues - including car parking and early indications of viability and deliverability)

 - Site Photograph and contextual photographs

-- 6. This meeting will be with the planning officer who will make contact within 20 working days of validation of the pre-application submission to arrange for the Inception Meeting.
-It is anticipated that the Inception Meeting will take place within 30 days from this initial contact, although it is recognised that the scheduling of such a meeting might need to suitably align with the consultant team and officers' diaries. - 7.
+- 6. This meeting will be with the planning officer who will make contact within 20 working days of validation of the pre-application submission to arrange for the Inception Meeting at a time which suitably aligns with the consultant team and officers' diaries. - 7.
 The meeting will be facilitated to discuss the key constraints and opportunities of the site and ensure that the nature of the development can be supported in principle by strategic policy at national, regional and local level.
 This enables us to advise you if your proposal is likely to fail in principle, thus allowing you to avoid unnecessary cost.
 If your proposals can be supported by the development plan, we will then agree a project plan, deadlines and a set of commitments on both sides, so that you can be informed of the likely number of meetings and the approximate cost of the PPA.
-It is also highly likely we will recommend that your scheme undergoes a Design Review from Croydon's independent DEsign Review (see Section 5 for further information).
+It is also highly likely we will recommend that your scheme undergoes a Design Review from Croydon's independent Design Review (see Section 5 for further information).
 These elements will form the basis of a PPA to enable proper project management of the pre-application process.
 We will also identify relevant consultees and discuss with you the methodology and process for carrying out effective consultation. - 8.
 The Council will prepare a Planning Statement covering the key constraints and opportunities relating to the site, strategic policy issues, a DTS project plan and a draft PPA (which will be aligned to any agreed project plan).
 This will enable you to move from RIBA Work Stage 0 (Strategic Definition) to RIBA Work Stage 1 (Preparation and Brief). - 9.
 Critical to any major housing development is the maximisation of on-site affordable housing delivery, whilst seeking a policy compliant split between intermediate and affordable rented accommodation.
 There is a firm expectation that affordable housing strategies will be discussed at this Inception Meeting, as the planned internal arrangements of any building (irrespective of its scale, form and density) will have an important bearing on the delivery of a policy compliant mix of affordable rent and intermediate housing tenures alongside private sale and/or private rent.
 This conversation will influence the evolution of scheme design. - 10.
 It is also critical that scheme viability is considered at an early stage, as this can also influence the scheme design evolution.
 Early consideration enables the project team (the applicant as well as the local planning authority) to robustly appraise affordable housing delivery options as well to properly consider the extent to which scheme viability can constrain the ability of schemes to comply with other planning policies.